-This research project was developed in light of policy and practice-based challenges experienced in a Local Authority [LA] in Wales was to further understand the complexities and dynamics of integrated care provision, with a focus on how ‘thinking in systems’ can inform the integration of their health and social care services provision for adults and highlight opportunities for innovation in the sector.
+This research project was developed because of policy and practice-based challenges experienced in a Local Authority [LA] in Wales.
+The research need of the collaborating organisation was to further understand the complexities and dynamics of integrated care provision, with a focus on how ‘thinking in systems’ can inform the integration of their health and social care services provision for adults and highlight opportunities for innovation in the sector.

 1.3 WORING IN PARTNERSHIP